- Sustainability & Resilience

 - Reduce Emissions - Reduce emissions by driving electric today!

 - Save Money - With an equivalent fuel economy of 100 plus miles per gallon, you'll save 50 to 70 percent on fuel costs depending on where and when you charge.
-Massachusetts residents are eligible for up to $7,500 in tax incentives on the purchase of a new EV.
+See below for available incentives to bring down the cost of purchasing an electric vehicle.

 - Enjoy the Ride - With dozens of electric vehicle models on the market, there are options for everyone.
 All models can charge fully overnight and travel a distance of 100 to 300 plus miles per charge.
 With charging stations across the country, there's nowhere you can't go in your EV.

 Looking to lease or buy an electric vehicle?
 There are both state and federal incentives that can lower the cost.

 - State Rebate: Through the MOR-EV program, receive $3,500 for a new battery or fuel cell electric vehicle, and $1,500 for a new plug-in hybrid electric vehicle.

 - Federal Tax Credit: Receive up to $7,500 on new vehicles and up to $4,000 on used vehicles.
 Vehicle’s MSRP and location where it was manufactured affect tax credit amounts.
 Starting in 2024, the tax credit will be transferable to dealers, essentially resulting in an upfront discount.

 Public EV Charging Stations